Photo: Unknown (prototype asset) / project prototype

 Price: SGD 180–350/night | SGD 100–150/6-hour day-use | Connection: Airside, inside Terminal 3

-For 8+ hour layovers with Singapore immigration: the extraordinary Marina Bay, the extraordinary Chinatown, and the extraordinary Gardens by the Bay (the extraordinary Supertrees, the extraordinary Cloud Forest dome — the most extraordinary botanical attraction in Asia) are 20 minutes by MRT from the airport.
+For 8+ hour layovers with Singapore immigration: Marina Bay, Chinatown, and Gardens by the Bay — with its towering Supertrees and Cloud Forest dome — sit 20 minutes away by MRT.

 Amsterdam Schiphol Airport (AMS)